-Is the site in the Green Belt?
-Yes / No / Unknown No Is the site allocated for a particular use (e.g. housing / employment) or designated as open space in the adopted and / or emerging Local Plan?
-No Yes / No / Unknown Are there any other relevant planning policies relating to the site?
+Is the site allocated for a particular use (e.g. housing / employment) or designated as open space in the adopted and / or emerging Local Plan?

+Are there any other relevant planning policies relating to the site?
 Policy COM2 - Settlement Hierarchy Is the site: Greenfield / A mix of greenfield and previously developed land / Previously developed land Greenfield Is the site within, adjacent to or outside the existing built up area?
-Adjacent to and connected to the existing built up area

-Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?

-2. Assessment of Suitability

-Would development of the site result in neighbouring settlements merging into one another?
-No

-Yes / No / Unknown

-Is the size of the site large enough to significantly change the size and character of the existing settlement?
-No

-Yes / No / Unknown
+Adjacent to and connected to the existing built up Within / Adjacent to and connected to / Outside and not connected to area Is the site within, adjacent to or outside the existing settlement boundary (if one exists)?
+Adjacent to and connected to the existing settlement Within / Adjacent to and connected to / Outside and not connected to boundary Would development of the site result in neighbouring settlements merging into one another?
+No Yes / No / Unknown Is the size of the site large enough to significantly change the size and character of the existing settlement?
+No Yes / No / Unknown affect viability, such as demolition, land remediation or relocating utilities?
+What evidence is available to support this judgement?

 3. Assessment of Availability Is the site available for development?
-Yes / No / Unknown Unknown Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
+Yes / No / Unknown Yes Are there any known legal or ownership problems such as unresolved multiple ownerships, ransom strips, tenancies, or operational requirements of landowners?
 Yes / No / Unknown Unknown Is there a known time frame for availability?
-Available now / 0-5 years / 6-10 years / 11-15 years N/A 4.
-Assessment of Viability Is the site subject to any abnormal costs that could affect viability, such as demolition, land remediation or relocating utilities?
-What evidence is available to support this judgement?
-Yes / No / Unknown Unknown
+Available now / 0-5 years / 6-10 years / 11-15 years N/A

+Is the site subject to any abnormal costs that could affect viability such as demolition, land remediation

-What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) 3-6 (indicative assessment) What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) N/A Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
+What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) Indicative developable area 0.25 ha 80% of site area = 0.2 ha TVBC guide density of 30 dwellings per hectare = 6 homes AECOM indicative estimate based on 15-30 dwellings per hectare = 3-6 What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) N/A Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
 The site is not currently suitable, and available.
-Are there any known viability issues?
-Yes / No The site is potentially suitable, available and achievable Unknown
+The site is potentially suitable, available and achievable Unknown Are there any known viability issues?
+Yes / No